 There is a small museum in the Gondola building where you can learn more about the mountain and area.
 And of course a gift shop.

-There are a couple of eating options with a nice sit down restaurant and also a cafeteria style restaurant that offers very reasonably priced options plus beer and wine!
-The floor to ceiling windows that surround the restaurant area makes it a great place to grab some refreshments and soak in the panoramic views of Banff.
+There are a couple of eating options with a nice sit down restaurant and also a buffet style restaurant.
+The floor to ceiling windows that surround the restaurant area makes it a great place to eat and soak in the panoramic views of Banff.

 Cave and Basin Historical Site